Sanotsch2003/MiPro-XG-V1/README.md

   - Calculating Prime numbers
   - Pong Game
 - In the future
-  - simple operating system with command line interface
+  - simple operating system with command line interface..